Andy Ibáñez Player Props: Tigers vs. Rockies

-Andy Ibanez -- batting .270 with a double, two home runs, a walk and six RBI in his past 10 games -- will be in action for the Detroit Tigers against the Colorado Rockies, on July 1 at 9:10 PM ET.
+Andy Ibanez -- with a slugging percentage of .474 in his past 10 games, including two home runs -- will be in action for the Detroit Tigers versus the Colorado Rockies, with Connor Seabold on the mound, on July 2 at 3:10 PM ET.

-He hit a home run while going 2-for-4 in his previous game against the Rockies.
+He had a one-hit performance in his most recent game (1-for-5) against the Rockies.

 Andy Ibáñez Game Info & Props vs. the Rockies